-Trump decided to nickname North Korea’s volatile Kim Jong-un “Rocket Man,” in a continued campaign to bait the dictator on Twitter.
+Trump decided to nickname North Korea’s volatile Kim Jong Un “Rocket Man,” in a continued campaign to bait the dictator on Twitter.
 This past week, Trump tweeted that only “one thing” will work with regard to North Korea’s continued nuclear testing.
-He also dismissed Secretary of State Rich Tillerson’s diplomatic efforts there as “fruitless,” according to Vanity Fair.
+He also dismissed Secretary of State Rex Tillerson’s diplomatic efforts there as “fruitless,” according to Vanity Fair.

 Puerto Rico wasn’t complimentary enough for Trump

 Trump started out his response to Hurricane Maria by bashing Puerto Rico’s infrastructure, but soon moved on to personal attacks.
 He later tweeted, “Such poor leadership ability by the Mayor of San Juan, and others in Puerto Rico, who are not able to get their workers to help.
 They want everything to be done for them when it should be a community effort.”

 According to CNN, Trump’s tweets threatened to pull federal aid from the island.
 First, he blamed Puerto Rico for lack of infrastructure “largely of their own making.”
 Next, he tweeted, “We cannot keep FEMA, the Military & the First Responders, who have been amazing (under the most difficult circumstances) in P.R. forever!”

 At the time, Federal Emergency Management Agency official Alejandro de la Campa said only 5% of electricity had been restored in the island.
 He said 33% of the telecommunications infrastructure was back up and close to 50% of water services had been restored.
 The death toll from the storm rose to 45, and at least 113 people remain unaccounted for, according to Karixia Ortiz, a spokeswoman for Puerto Rico’s Department of Public Safety.